-- The use of cell phones, smart phones and other mobile communication devices in class is disruptive to your colleagues' learning.
+The use of cell phones, smart phones and other mobile communication devices in class is disruptive to your colleagues' learning.
 The use of these devices is prohibited during class.
-Please turn off your cell phone ringer before the class starts.
-If you use your mobile device in class, or if your cell rings in class, I will give you a $1^{\rm st}$ warning and remind you of the class policy.
-If you violate this policy a $2^{\rm nd}$ time, I will ask you to immediately leave the classroom for the remainder of the lecture period and meet with me in office hours.
+Please turn off your cell phone ringer before the class starts, and please refrain from messaging your friends while class is in session.
+If you use your mobile device in class, or if your cell rings in class, I will take your name, give you a 1st warning, and remind you of the class policy.
+If you violate this policy a 2nd time, I will ask you to immediately leave the classroom for the remainder of the lecture period and meet with me in office hours to discuss your disruptive behavior and whether or not you should continue in the class.
 There will be no exceptions to this rule.

 - If you are using a laptop, tablet or another portable computing device to take notes my expectation is that you are using it for that purpose alone.
-Using your portable devices for other reasons (surfing, email, videos) is a distraction for you and your peers.
-If I detect that you are using your tablet and/or laptop for non-class related activities, I will give you a 1st warning and remind you of the class policy.
-If you violate this policy a 2nd time, I will ask you to immediately leave the classroom for the remainder of the lecture period and meet with me in office hours.
-There will be no exceptions to this rule.

-- I welcome your active participation during the lectures in the form of questions regarding the material at hand.
+Using your portable devices for other reasons (surfing, email, videos, social media) is a distraction for you and your peers.
+If I detect that you are using your tablet and/or laptop for non-class related activities, I will take your name, give you a 1st warning, and remind you of the class policy.
+If you violate this policy a 2nd time, I will ask you to immediately leave the classroom for the remainder of the lecture period and meet with me in office hours to discuss your disruptive behavior and whether or not you should continue in the class.
+There will be no exceptions to this rule. - I welcome your active participation during the lectures in the form of questions regarding the material at hand.
 It is my responsibility to ensure that students' participation in class is orderly and respectful.
-If your participation disrupts the class, or is not respectful to me or your peers, I will ask you to leave the classroom for the lecture period and to meet with me immediately afterwards to discuss your continued enrollment in the class.

-I will post a condensed version of the lecture slides for each class at the end of every week.
-This does not mean that you are free to miss class.
-I will present examples and details in class that will not appear on the lecture slides.
-If you miss a class, it is highly recommended that you get a full set of notes from one of your colleagues.
+My core expectation is that students will, at all times and without any exceptions, act professionally and courteously in the classroom.
+In particular, I am expecting that your engagement with me, and especially with your peers, is not hostile or derisory, and that you respect social difference.
+If your participation disrupts the class, or is not respectful to me or your peers, I will ask you to leave the classroom for the lecture period and to meet with me immediately afterwards to discuss whether or not you will continue to be enrolled in the class.
+There will be no exceptions to this rule. - I will post a condensed version of the lecture slides for each class at the end of every week.
+This does not mean that you of notes from one of your colleagues.
 The exams are designed explicitly for students who attend class regularly.